News

 “I’ve tried to track that event in my poetry through a history of food and explore what that moment in time means for a family now in Ukraine.
 My writing is about generational trauma, and my hope is that my predecessors’ legacy can live on and be understood by a bigger audience.”

-Manchester Writing School has a successful history of Forward Prizes accolades, with lecturers Malika Booking winning Best Single Poem last year, Kim Moore winning Best Collection in 2022, and Helen Mort being nominated in the same category that year.
+Manchester Writing School has a successful history of Forward Prizes accolades, with lecturers Malika Booker winning Best Single Poem last year, Kim Moore winning Best Collection in 2022, and Helen Mort being nominated in the same category that year.

 Professor of Contemporary Writing and Shevchenko Knight’s tutor, Andrew McMillan added: “We are all immensely proud to be working with Charlotte here at the Manchester Writing School where she is part of a highly talented, innovative, and world-leading cohort of postgraduate students.
 I look forward to continuing to work with Charlotte and to seeing her work continue to grow and flourish.”